Marcianos vs. Mexicanos

 Omar Chaparro, Angélica Vale, Eduardo Manzano, and Jaime Maussan.
-Produced by Huevocartoon Producciones (best known for the Huevos franchise), it is the company's first original project as it features an entirely human cast and original story, in contrast to the company's previous feature films, and in a similar way to its internet shorts.
+Produced by Huevocartoon Producciones (best known for the Huevos franchise), it is the company's first original project as it features an entirely human cast and original story, in contrast to the company's previous feature films, following Otra Pelicula de Huevos y un Pollo (2009), and in a similar way to its internet shorts.
 The film is aimed for a mature audience.

 The film was released in Mexico on March 9, 2018, opening to negative critical reception and a box-office disappointment.

 It has been made available on digital platforms via Pantaya in the United States.

 Plot

-A Mexican family was chosen by NASA to head to Mars in order to stop an army of Martians from conquering Earth.
+Martian aliens launch an invasion of Earth, initially focusing on the United States as the perceived most powerful nation, but their advanced weapons prove ineffective against Mexicans, who resist due to physiological adaptations from a diet rich in chiles, tacos, and tequila.
+This unexpected immunity prompts NASA to recruit a team from Mexico for a counteroffensive.

+The selected group centers on Chacas Reyes, a young man from a lower-middle-class family, accompanied by his relatives and local neighbors, who are transported to Mars to directly challenge the Martian forces threatening global conquest.
+The narrative chronicles their interstellar journey, encounters with Martian commanders, and strategic engagements leveraging Mexican cultural elements such as cuisine and music to overcome the extraterrestrial adversaries.